aeksco/hackathon_jupyterhub/README.md

       - `c.Authenticator.admin_users = {'torvalds'}`
       - `c.JupyterHub.base_url = '/jupyterhub'`

-4. Modifiy 'jupyterhub/users.txt':
+4. Create the `jupyterhub/internals/users.txt` file:

+    Copy the `jupyterhub/internals/users.example.txt` file to `jupyterhub/internals/users.txt`

     This file should contain the GitHub usernames of all users who will be using the system.
+Every user defined in `jupyterhub_config.py` must be listed here for the server to work properly.
 Please ensure that there is no trailing whitespace or newlines in this file!

 5. Start the docker containers: